 Dog-Friendly: yes

-The trip had let us explore the end of Mount Baker Highway.
-We went past the famous Picture Lake, where people have taken iconic photos of Mount Shuksan.
-It’s a quiet drive in the early morning to the mountains.
+The trip let us explore the end of Mount Baker Highway.
+We went past the famous Picture Lake by the road, where people took iconic photos of Mount Shuksan.
+It was a quiet drive in the early morning to the mountains.

-A dozen cars were in the lot on this pleasant morning.
+When we arrived, a dozen cars were in the lot on this pleasant morning.
 Soon, the pup and I walked through lower Bagley Lake’s east shore to the upper lake.
-Then I wore snowshoes by the outlet and moved higher in the basin.
+I put on snowshoes by the outlet, and we continued up the basin.

 See more trip photos here.

 Shortly, we made a rising traverse toward Herman Saddle and saw two skiers below us.
-Cautious about the steep terrain, we avoided the northwest-facing gully.
-Instead, we went in the way of the summer trail.
+The skiers went straight up the avalanche chute.
+But cautious about the steep terrain, we avoided the northwest-facing gully entirely.

 See more trip photos here.

-Before long, Mount Shuksan rose from behind Austin Pass over the eastern skyline.
-I kept turning back to check out the magnificent mountain.
-It could very well have been the closest I’ve seen the peak.
+Soon, the mountain rose from behind Austin Pass over the eastern skyline.
+I couldn’t help but constantly turn back to check out the magnificent mountain.
+It was likely the closest I’d seen the peak without climbing it.

 See more trip photos here.